AI Workshop: learn to build apps with AI →

 Here is a list of useful properties you will likely reference a lot:

 • console points to the browser debugging console.
-Useful to print error messages or logging, using console.log, console.error and other tools (see the Browser DevTools article)
+Useful for printing error messages or logging, using console.log, console.error and other tools (see the Browser DevTools article)

-• document as already said, points to the document object, key to the DOM interactions you will perform
+• document (as mentioned above) points to the document object, which is key for the DOM interactions you’ll perform

 • history gives access to the History API